Intentional change starts with longing and imagination.

 ◻️future focus as a grandmother of five

-I have a lot of experience grappling with grief.
+I have a great deal of experience grappling with grief.

 I have been wracked by grief,